 InuYasha, Kagome's lack of father has sprouted some Epileptic Trees (He's really a demon, he's really Sesshomaru, he's really InuYasha, etc.) The truth?
 The NovelShutetsu Inuyasha reveals that Papa Higurashi is actually dead as a doornail, and that happened in a car crash when Kagome was a little girl.
 This is the reason why she and her family live in the Shinto shrine, too.

 Interestingly for a shonen, where fathers tend to at least have a prominent role in the backstory, none of the male leads of YuYu Hakusho have plot-significant fathers.
 Yusuke's mother Atsuko was 14 and unmarried when he was born, and his father only appears briefly in the last volume of the manga and is unnamed.
 Apparently fans were so unused to this that to this day, people can still be found who insist that Noble Demon Raizen was his father instead of a distant ancestor.
 Kurama was born to a married couple, but his father died before the beginning of the series and his mother serves as his Morality Pet.
 Hiei's father is completely unknown, though the fact that he was a male born to an Always Female race implies he had one.
 Neither of Kuwabara's parents are important, but his father appears towards the end of the manga.

 Science Ninja Team Gatchaman: Ken Washio's Dad was another case of Disappeared Dad who was actually right there all along as the leader of Red Impulse.
 And then he makes an Heroic Sacrifice and Ken is left dad-less again..

-Ash's father in Pokémon is only mentioned in the first episode, which only implied that he had gone on a Pokémon journey like his son at some point.
-This has sprouted some Epileptic Trees (He's really Team Rocket's boss, He's the first one to actually train a Pokémon, etc.) In a flashback, a young Ash was seen with an adult male thought to be his father, but that's as far as it goes.
+Ash's father in Pokémon is only mentioned in the second episode, which only implied that he had gone on a Pokémon journey like his son at some point.
+This has sprouted some Epileptic Trees.
+(He's really Team Rocket's boss, he's the first one to actually train a Pokémon, etc.) In a flashback, a young Ash was seen with an adult male thought to be his father, but that's as far as it goes.